 Our lawyers and staff are encouraged to volunteer both their time and knowledge and engage in community organizations and events that they believe in and are passionate about.

 Major Community and Civic Support

-While we have a strong presence in our communities, we often working quietly behind the scenes without fanfare.
+While we have a strong presence in our communities, we often work quietly behind the scenes without fanfare.
 We support important changes in our communities through donating our skills and knowledge as members of boards or in other leadership positions to charitable, cultural and civic organizations.

 Legal Community and Education Support

 We also contribute to the legal community.
 Our lawyers have a tradition of holding posts in the CBA and supporting other continuing legal education organizations.
 We provide legal education support including scholarship programs and donations to advance the study of law and several of our lawyers give their time to teach at various law schools.